Last updated: May 29, 2026

 Who may qualify

-You may qualify if you are age 65 or older, have a permanent disability, or are medically fragile, and you cannot pay for needed dental care.
-The national DDS application page explains the basic screening questions before you apply.
+The DDS New York page and the national DDS application explain that applicants may qualify if they are age 65 or older, have a permanent disability, or are medically fragile, and cannot afford dental care.

 Where to apply